MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ## Tips for tab content

-* Tabs should provide focused content and avoid UI elements that are superfluous.
+* Tabs should provide focused content and avoid UI elements that are needless.
 In general, this usually refers to unnecessary nested/layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
-A tab view that omits navigation menus and only showcases the main content is a good example:
+For example, here is a tab view that omits navigation menus and only showcases the main content:

 ![SharePoint web view](~/assets/images/faq/web-sp.png)
 ![SharePoint tab view](~/assets/images/faq/tab-sp.png)